GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 It is recommended that developers writing plugins leverage the existing database to save their data.
 Nonetheless, any other alternative mechanism can be embraced; it is up to administrators and developers to agree on how to incorporate this to the current stack.

-### Config file
+### Application configuration

-For convenience, all configuration parameters are stored in a JSON-formatted file located at `/etc/gluu/conf/casa.json` of the Gluu Server chroot container.
-This file contains all aspects that allow to customize/parameterize the application behaviour, in other words, it stores all the settings accessible through the application's [admin dashboard](../administration/admin-console.md).
+All configuration parameters are stored in attribute `oxConfApplication` under database branch `ou=casa,ou=configuration,o=gluu`in JSON-formatted style.
+It contains all aspects that allow parameterization/customization of application behaviour, in other words, it stores all settings accessible through the application's [admin dashboard](../administration/admin-console.md) as well as configurations for certain plugins, such as [strong authentication settings](../plugins/2fa-settings.md) plugin.

-Manipulating a plain-text file is a highly accessible alternative when, by means of some misconfiguration, administrators cannot log in to access the dashboard.
-A more common use case is that of cloning an environment with subtle differences in configuration.
+If by means of misconfiguration, administrators cannot log in to access the dashboard anymore, it is a matter of connecting to the database and apply editions on `oxConfApplication` to recover access.

-To force the application to pick up changes manually applied to this file, a [restart](../administration/faq.md#how-do-i-restart-the-application) is required.
+To force the application to pick up changes manually applied in the database, a [restart](../administration/faq.md#how-do-i-restart-the-application) is required.

 ### Plugins directory